ciphersaw/hash-rename/README.md

 ## Usage

-The usages below are demonstrated in Linux, as the same as in Windows.
+The usages below are demonstrated in Linux, as the same as in Windows and macOS.

 ### Help